uchicago-library/bmrc/README.md

 - **CSS and JS Changes:** Kill the server, `./manage.py collectstatic`, restart server
 - **Other Errors:** Try running `pip install -r requirements.txt`

+## Test Instance
+- The test instance should mirror the production site, less any features being tested at the time
+- The test server is bmrc-test
+- It is hosted on crib

 ## Pushing to Production
 - ssh to aerie
 - `cd /data/aerie`